Counting projections of rational curves: Acknowledgments

 \section{Acknowledgments}

 We thank Hoon Hong for many useful discussions that inspired this work, and Niels Lubbes for helping us with a particular case of our problem and for useful comments.
 We thank Christoph Koutschan for providing us the proof of a useful lemma.
 Matteo Gallet would like to thank Dario Portelli for teaching him, among many other things, important notions concerning intersection theory.
-Matteo Gallet is supported by the Austrian Science Fund (FWF): W1214-N15, Project DK9 and by the Austrian Science Funds (FWF): P26607 and P25652.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}